mmaisterrena/Volca_Simple/README.md

 # Usage
 Connect any midi keyboard to the midi in on your arduino then connect the midi out of the arduino to the volca sample.

-To trigger samples on the Volca Sample set your midi keyboard (or device) to midi channel 16 and play any note from C4 (midi note 60) to A4 (midi note 69).
+1. Trigger samples using just 1 midi channel: Set your midi keyboard (or device) to midi channel 16 and play any note from midi note 0 (the lowest possible note) to midi note 9.
 Each note will trigger a different sample.

+2. Trigger pithched notes using a keyboard (monophonic): Set your midi keyboard to any midi channel between 1 and 10 (each channel will trigger a different sample) and play notes from midi note 36 (C2) to midi note 84 (C6).

+3. 4 Voice Polyphonic Synth: Set the last 4 samples in your Volca Sample (samples 7 to 10) to the same pitched sample, set your midi keyboard to midi channel 16 and play notes from midi note 36 (C2) to midi note 84 (C6).

+*Recomended: For better results when playing pitched notes always use samples tuned to note C4 (midi note 60) as the "seed" sample.

 # Donate